 Whether you are an absolute beginner or have not figured out how to crack the first 1000 visits to your blog, I made this guide just for YOU.
-Whether you are running a WordPress or blogger (Blogpost) blog, it does not matter.
+It does not matter whether you are running a WordPress or blogger (Blogpost) blog, it does not matter.

-In fact, the first time I made the firework with the tips in this guide was with my first blog on Blogger.com which some believe is hard to get traffic to since the platform is free.
+In fact, the first time I made the firework with the tips in this guide was with my first blog on Blogger.com, which some belief is hard to get traffic to since the platform is free.